xrrocha/nobocoder/README.md

 ||account|
 ||accountant|                                                                                                                                                                  ||acid|

-We can now compare our typo _accet_ with each of these related words using
+We can now compare our typo _accet_ with each of these related words using the Levenshtein similarity metric:
-Levenshtein:

 |Typo|Word|Score|
 |----|----|-----|